Quantum noncommutative ABJM field theory: four- and six-point functions: Introduction

 \section{Introduction}

-Quantum field theory (QFT), constructed by Aharony, Bergman, Jafferis and Maldacena (called under authors names ABJM theory), spanned on the Moyal noncommutative spacetime was introduced in \cite{Martin:2017nhg} as NCABJM QFT, and shown that it is ${\cal N}=6$ supersymmetric as the undeformed theory.
-We have computed all one-loop 1PI two- and three-point functions, and shown that they are UV finite and have well-defined commutative limits $\theta^{\mu\nu}\rightarrow 0$, corresponding exactly to the 1PI functions of the ordinary ABJM theory \cite{Aharony:2008ug}.
-This article represents further analysis of one-loop 1PI four- and six-point functions of NCABJM field theory.
-In the above the $\theta^{\mu\nu}=c^{\mu\nu}/\Lambda^2_{\rm NC}$ is antisymmetric $4\times4$ matrix, with ${\rm dim [\theta^{\mu\nu}]}=[mass^{-2}]=[length^2]$.
+Quantum field theory (QFT) constructed by Aharony, Bergman, Jafferis and Maldacena (known under authors names ABJM theory \cite{Aharony:2008ug}), spanned on the Moyal noncommutative (NC) space was introduced in \cite{Martin:2017nhg} as NCABJM QFT, and shown to be ${\cal N}=6$ supersymmetric, like the undeformed ordinary ABJM theory.
+In \cite{Martin:2017nhg} we have computed all 1-loop 1PI 2- and 3-point functions, and shown that they are UV finite and have well-defined commutative limits $\theta^{\mu\nu}\rightarrow 0$, corresponding exactly to the 1PI functions of the ordinary ABJM theory.
+This article represents further analysis of one-loop 1PI four- \& six-point functions of the NCABJM field theory.
+In the above the $\theta^{\mu\nu}=c^{\mu\nu}/\Lambda^2_{\rm NC}$ represents the NC deformation parameter, antisymmetric $4\times4$ matrix with ${\rm dimension[\theta^{\mu\nu}]}=[mass^{-2}]=[length^2]$.
 The $c^{\mu\nu}$ are dimensionless coefficients of order one, while $\Lambda_{\rm NC}$ is the scale of noncommutativity.
-Proposed ordinary quantum field theory \cite{Aharony:2008ug}, represents a holographic dual of the M theory on the $AdS_4\times S^7/Z_k$ space, and contribute to a deeper understanding of celebrated gauge/gravity duality conjecture \cite{Maldacena:1997re}.
-This QFT needs to be analyzed on quantum level because it gives possibility to search for quantum gravity on four dimensional Minkowski spacetime \cite{Drukker:2010nc,Dabholkar:2014wpa}.

-In addition, the ABJM QFT may be useful as the effective theory describing condensed matter systems where physics is determined by the Chern-Simons action \cite{Bea:2014yda, Ammon:2015wua}.
+Note that proposed ordinary ABJM quantum field theory \cite{Aharony:2008ug}, is a relative\footnote{However, for ${\cal N}$ = 4 NCSYM the spacetime dimension is $D=4$, whereas it is $D=3$ for NCABJM; hence, it cannot be stated that both theories must have the same properties regarding their UV and IR behaviour.} of the ${\cal N}$ = 4 Supersymmetric Yang-Mills (SYM) theory, and it represents holographic dual of the M theory on the $AdS_4\times S^7/Z_k$ space, contributing to a deeper understanding of celebrated gauge/gravity duality conjecture \cite{Maldacena:1997re}.
+This NCQFT needs to be analyzed on the quantum level because it gives possibility to search for quantum gravity on four dimensional Minkowski spacetime \cite{Drukker:2010nc,Dabholkar:2014wpa}.
+In addition, the NCABJM QFT may be useful as the effective theory describing condensed matter systems where physics is determined by the Chern-Simons action \cite{Asano:2004hy,Ferrari:2005kx,Ammon:2015wua,Bea:2014yda}.

 The ABJM field theory, at the level $\kappa$ is the super-conformal ${\cal N} =6$ symmetric \cite{Bandres:2008ry}, and this symmetry is enhanced to ${\cal N} =8$, when $\kappa=1$ or $\kappa=2$ \cite{Kwon:2009ar}.
-Also, the ABJM theory was formulated on the ${\cal N} =3$ harmonic superspace \cite{Buchbinder:2008vi}, and shown that the such super-field perturbation theory is UV finite \cite{Buchbinder:2009dc}.
+Also, the ABJM theory was formulated on the ${\cal N} =3$ harmonic superspace \cite{Buchbinder:2008vi}, and shown that such superfield perturbation theory is UV finite \cite{Buchbinder:2009dc}.